deysitirado36/Latin102/quiz2.md

 1. The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.

-- translate the relative pronoun into Latin
+- cum quibus
 - identify the antecedent of the pronoun, and its gender and number
-- identify the case of the Latin pronoun, and explain why it is in that case
+- ablative becuase it is with the prepostion cum

 2. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.